soymadip/MyDE/README.md

 <h2 align="center">-----: ⚠️ :-----</h2>

+- Various functions of MyDE depends on various scripts, utils.
+Removing any of them may break some functionality.<br>
+  So DO NOT TRY TO CHANGE THINGS MANUALLY unless you know what you are doing.
 - Install script is not yet totally ready, I am working on it's [dependency library](https://soymadip.github.io/KireiSakura-Kit) which is pretty close to being workable.

 </br>